toshalkhawale/cyclonedx-sbom-generator-cicd/README-CICD.md

 - S3 buckets for SBOM storage and reports
 - CodeBuild project for SBOM generation and scanning
 - CodePipeline for orchestration
-- IAM roles with required permissions
+- IAM roles with required permissions (including CloudWatch Logs permissions)
 - EventBridge rule for scheduled scans

 To deploy using CloudFormation: